jbrucker/219244/Schedule.md

 By the end of EL1 you must have a running, deployable application.
 You must also have good documentation, including refined, nearly complete set of requirements (as UC and Supplemental Requirements), and some design documentation, which we will bundle into a _Software Architecture Document_.
 The SAD is for developers, so it isn't as rigorous as the SRS, but it must be accurate and complete.
 You should record important design decisions here.
 Your Web Frameworks review can be included, too.

 During EL1, we'll study some useful technology.
 I hope to cover Unit Testing, Logging, Persistence, and a few design patterns.
+We will introduce and require teams to use _Issue Tracking_ using Github and Waffle.io, and Git _branches_ for development.

 ### Week 5 Lab
 Lots to do this week: